leon-ai/blog.getleon.ai/content/blog/sharing-our-journey-building-the-leon-cli/index.md

 A non-exhaustive list of incoming features:
 - `leon info` to get information of our Leon instances
-- `leon update` to obviously update Leon and see him evolve (get latest features)
+- `leon update` to obviously update Leon and see him evolve (get the latest features)
 - A better developer experience for the creation of modules / packages
 - Easily modify the configuration of Leon (text-to-speech, speech-to-text...)